bassosimone/bloom/README.md

 	/lib64/ld-linux-x86-64.so.2 (0x00007fc2b0e00000)
 ````

+So, the baseline here is that Docker for Ubuntu 14.04 depends on _some_ shared libraries, namely:

+- [vdso](http://man7.org/linux/man-pages/man7/vdso.7.html) is a dynamic library injected on Linux in the address space of each process to speed-up certain syscalls like `gettimeofday(2)`.

+- the posix threads library

+- the GNU C library

+- the dynamic linker

-The [vdso](http://man7.org/linux/man-pages/man7/vdso.7.html) is a dynamic library injected on Linux in the address space of each process to speed-up certain syscalls like `gettimeofday(2)`.
-Then we see that Docker uses the `pthread` library, the C library, and the dynamic linker.
-Apparently, `libc.so.6` [is a stable name since 1997](https://stackoverflow.com/questions/6495817), also because libc symbols now have ABI versioning, hence it makes sense to avoid worrying about that.
-Possibly also the `libpthread.so.0` name is stable.
+Compared to a fully static binary, this code has the issue that in other environments it may not work.
+Specifically, the library names or versions can be different.
+However, `libc.so.6` [is a stable name since 1997](https://stackoverflow.com/questions/6495817), also because libc symbols now have ABI versioning, hence it makes sense to avoid worrying about that.
+Possibly also the `libpthread.so.0` name is stable (major ABI version `0` means it never changed).
 What I think may provoke issues could be the name of the dynamic linker, which can probably change from distro to distro (IIRC).

+However, the gold standard here says that we can build for a specific distribution and accept depending on some shared libraries.

 ### macOS